How to Stop a Puppy From Jumping Up on People

 Published Date: February 27, 2018

-Training a dog to stop jumping on people isn’t hard with this approach, in fact its really easy.
+Training a dog to stop jumping on people isn’t hard with this approach, in fact it’s really easy.
 It just takes practice repetitions.
 That said, stopping dog jumping is a pretty common request we get from clients and our success rate with this approach is amazing.

 A big problem was Benji’s dislike of the kennel.
 He had protested in it so intensely that what was left was a crate barely held together.
 Recognizing that the crate was causing him distress, the guardians started dropping him off at a local dog day care.